 Listen To The Sound Of The Sea Breeze And Learn About Thai Real Estate

-Speaking of Thailand, people often think of tall coconut trees, beautiful beaches, and a tourist attraction.
-But in fact, Thailand is not only a tourist paradise but also unique in real estate development.
+When people think of Thailand, they often think of tall coconut trees, beautiful beaches, and historical tourist attractions.
+But Thailand is not just a tourist paradise, it is also unique in real estate opportunities.
 In recent years, Thai-style real estate has become very popular in landscape design and interior decoration.
 It embodies a casual style that blends with nature and is accompanied by a strong oriental atmosphere.

-In Thailand, land ownership is in the hands of private individuals, but development and construction still have to be unified planning and regulation through the government.
+In Thailand, land ownership is in the hands of private individuals, but development and construction still have to be unified with planning and regulation via the government.
 Bangkok is a well-known and prosperous city in Asia.
-The downtown area, land is very costly and there is a tremendous number of cars.
-Therefore, the lower half of the high-rise building is mostly parking garage, up to the 10th floor.
-The upper part is the “official” functional building.
-It eliminates the cost of digging the basement and avoids taking up more land to build a dedicated parking lot.
+In the downtown area, land is very costly and there is a tremendous number of cars.
+Therefore, in many condo developments, the lower half of the building is mostly made up of parking space, sometimes up to the 10th floor.
+The upper part is the “official” functional building containing residential units.
+It eliminates the cost of digging a basement, and avoids taking up more land to build a dedicated parking lot.

+Urban greening refers to public landscaping and urban forestry projects that create mutually beneficial relationships between city dwellers and their environments.
 The greening of Thai high-rise buildings is unique.
 Tall trees and dense shrubs are crowded around the buildings.
-The balconies are dotted with dense and colorful flowers.
-Even the roof of the high-rise buildings is overlooked by the heights.
+Balconies are dotted with dense and colorful flowers.
+Even the roof of many high-rise buildings is overlooked by the heights.
 The city looks dazzling and extremely eye-catching.

-Rich greening adds a lot of functional space while adding urban scenery.
-It is very imaginative to lead people’s outdoor activity space from the ground to the airspace of more than ten meters or even tens of meters.
-This also reflects the Thai people’s idea of loving green, protecting green, optimizing the ecological environment and aesthetic consciousness.
+Greening adds a lot of functional space while adding urban scenery.
+It is very imaginative to lead people’s outdoor activity space from the ground to ten meters or more.
+This also reflects the Thai people’s initiative in optimizing the ecological environment and aesthetic consciousness.

-Around the villa, there are often shaped cloisters, and some even have awnings in the parking lot and some of the front yards to form a space.
-These spaces are designed to suit the local climate.
-The rainfall is abundant, and the porch is beautifully protected while also sheltering from the rain.
-This pavilion and gallery setting of the tropical villas in Bangkok has created a more refined space experience and a stronger perspective, with a regional character.
+Around the villas, there are often shaped cloisters (covered walkways), and some even have awnings in the parking lot and in some of the front yards to form a living space.
+These spaces are designed to suit the local climate, as rainfall and sunshine are abundant, and porches are beautifully protected while also sheltering from the rain.